MahmoudMostapha/PhD-Dissertation/README.md

 # PhD-Dissertation
-Source Code for my PhD Dissertation
+The source code and learned models related to my PhD dissertation at UNC-Chapel Hill (Learning from Complex Neuroimaging Datasets)